 In 1992 he reunited with Judith Durham, Athol Guy and Bruce Woodley to tour internationally as The Seekers for their Silver Jubilee and were inducted into the ARIA Hall Of Fame in 1995.
 In 1997, the group released the Platinum-selling ‘Future Road’, which gave the public the first real chance to hear his songwriting talent on "Guardian Angel/Guiding Light", also co-writing "The Circle Of Love" (with Rick Beresford); "Forever Isn’t Long Enough For Me" (with Byron Hill); and the title track, "Future Road" (with Trevor Spencer and Boyd Wilson).

 The Seekers have toured extensively as a group since 1993.
 During this period Keith has continued writing and recording original songs.
 He released his first solo CD "Secrets Of The Heart" in 2004, followed by "Sunday" in 2007 and in 2010 he released his mostly self-penned third solo CD, "Smile Now".

-Accompanying himself on his trusty 12 string and 6 string guitars, his "wandering minstrel" style of performance includes material from his solo CDs, Seekers favorites, along with songs and anecdotes from his long career in the music industry.
+Accompanying himself on his trusty 12 string and 6 string guitars, his "wandering minstrel" style of performance includes some Seekers favourites and material from his solo CDs, along with songs and anecdotes from his long career in the music industry.